Felipemendezrios/RatingShiftHappens/README.md

 ## Hydrometry field

-Detection and segmentation has only been performed for the residual of a random variable thus far.
-However, in the field of hydrometry,one of the objectives is to predict discharge from stage, using a rating curve that can vary over time.
+Detection and segmentation have so far been applied only to the residual of a random variable.
+However, in hydrometry, a key objective is to predict discharge from stage using a rating curve that may vary over time (shift time).

-## Fitting models
+First, the rating curve approach will be discussed; then, a method for detecting shift times on the rating curve based on the gaugings will be considered; and finally, a method for detecting shift times based on the flood recession will be explained.

+### Model fitting for the rating curve

 Many models are available to describe the rating curve.
 All fitting models with their equations supported by the package are listed below.